Doctors devise care plan for babies as Zika threat looms in U.S.

 FLORIDA PROBE

-The recommendations come as Florida officials investigate what may be the first cases of Zika in the continental United States caused by the bite of a local mosquito.
+The recommendations come as Florida officials investigate what may be the first case of Zika in the continental United States caused by the bite of a local mosquito.

-Florida officials will not elaborate on how a resident of Miami was infected and whether the first case under investigation was related to mosquitoes.
+Florida officials will not elaborate on how a resident of Miami was infected and whether the case was related to mosquitoes.

 "We continue to investigate and have not ruled out travel or sexual transmission at this time," Florida spokeswoman Mara Gambineri said in an email on Thursday.
 However, she said the state still suspects the case is not related to travel to a Zika-infected area.